ModelEarth/data-pipeline/timelines/prep/all/README.md

 30324,33.82,-84.36,1008,1,,63,38,100,22,234,77,46,12
 ...

-Our new data is annual files withh locations (county fips) and rows for each industry with 3 indicators.
+Our new data is annual files with locations (county fips) and rows for each industry with 3 indicators.

 Fips, Naics, Establishments, Employees, Payroll 02016,7225,5,42,1113